Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 ### 3.2.5 Some remarks

   1) Source code file names are usually in lowercase, separated by _ if needed, like _hello_sailor.jai_ or _struct_literals.jai_.
+Never use space characters in a Jai filename!
 In chapters with multiple code files, we'll number them like _3.1_hello_sailor.jai_.

   2) You might have noticed that the displayed string is immediately followed by the operating system (OS)-prompt.
 You can separate them with a blanc line by adding a newline character _\n_ to the string like this:  `print("Hello, Sailor from Jai!\n");`
   Compile and check it.